Stellar classification: Class M

 Class M stars are by far the most common.
 About 76% of the main-sequence stars in the solar neighborhood are class M stars.
 However, class M main-sequence stars (red dwarfs) have such low luminosities that none are bright enough to be seen with the unaided eye, unless under exceptional conditions.
-The brightest-known M class main-sequence star is Lacaille 8760, class M0V, with magnitude 6.7 (the limiting magnitude for typical naked-eye visibility under good conditions is typically quoted as 6.5), and it is extremely unlikely that any brighter examples will be found.
+The brightest-known M class main-sequence star is Lacaille 8760, class M0V, with magnitude 6.7 (the limiting magnitude for typical naked-eye visibility under good conditions being typically quoted as 6.5), and it is extremely unlikely that any brighter examples will be found.

-Although most class M stars are red dwarfs, most of the largest-known supergiant stars in the Milky Way are class M stars, such as VV Cephei, Antares, and Betelgeuse.
+Although most class M stars are red dwarfs, most of the largest-known supergiant stars in the Milky Way are class M stars, such as VY Canis Majoris, VV Cephei, Antares, and Betelgeuse.
 Furthermore, some larger, hotter brown dwarfs are late class M, usually in the range of M6.5 to M9.5.

 The spectrum of a class M star contains lines from oxide molecules (in the visible spectrum, especially TiO) and all neutral metals, but absorption lines of hydrogen are usually absent.
 TiO bands can be strong in class M stars, usually dominating their visible spectrum by about M5.
 Vanadium(II) oxide bands become present by late M.